yangchristina/ProductiveHoursTracker-V2/README.md

 # Productive hours tracker

-Converted [yangchristina/productive-hours-tracker](https://github.com/yangchristina/productive-hours-tracker) from Java to C#, changed it back to a console application, and extended to use MySQL instead of JSON for data storage.
+Converted [yangchristina/productive-hours-tracker](https://github.com/yangchristina/productive-hours-tracker) from Java to C#, changed it back to a console application, and extended to use MySQL instead of JSON for data storage, and allow exporting data to an Excel spreadsheet.

 ## Track your energy, focus, and motivational levels throughout the day